How Much Do You Have to Make to File Taxes?

 $29,200 |

-Do I have to file taxes on Social Security?
+Do you have to file taxes on Social Security benefits?

 In most cases, if your only income is from Social Security benefits, then you don't need to file a tax return.
-The IRS typically doesn't consider Social Security as taxable income.
+Depending upon your other income, a portion of your Social Security benefits can count as taxable income.

-Now, there are situations that can cause you to have to report your Social Security income on a tax return.
+There are situations that can cause you to have to include a portion of your Social Security income on your tax return even though you do not have any additional income.
 For example, if you're married and live with your spouse, but you file separate tax returns, you may have to report your Social Security income.
-This happens when your Social Security income is more than your Standard Deduction, based on your filing status.
-At that point, it counts as taxable income, and you'll have to file a return.
+You might owe tax if your Social Security income is more than your Standard Deduction.
+At that point, you will likely have taxable income, and you'll have to file a return.

-Another situation is if you earn other tax-exempt income with your Social Security benefit.
-For example, say you get tax-exempt interest payments during the year along with your Social Security income.
+Another situation is if you earn other tax-exempt income in addition to your Social Security benefits.
+For example, say you get tax-exempt municipal bond interest payments during the year along with your Social Security income.
 If this amount makes your total income greater than the threshold for your filing status, you'll have to file a return.

 Here's an example of when you may need to file, even with tax-exempt income:

-You are under age 65, can’t be claimed as a dependent by someone else, and receive $30,000 in Social Security benefits, but also receive another $31,000 in tax-exempt interest. $14,700 of your Social Security benefits would be taxable income.
-That's because the total amount is greater than your Standard Deduction ($13,850 for a single taxpayer in 2023, $14,600 in 2024).
+In 2025, you are under age 65, can’t be claimed as a dependent by someone else, and receive $30,000 in Social Security benefits, but also receive another $33,000 in tax-exempt interest. $16,400 of your Social Security benefits would be taxable income.
+That's because the total amount is greater than your Standard Deduction ($15,750 for a single taxpayer in 2025).
 In this case, you would need to file a tax return.

-How to know if your Social Security benefits are taxable
+How much of your Social Security benefits are taxable?

-To figure out whether your Social Security benefits are taxable, do the following:
+To figure out how much (if any) of your Social Security benefits are taxable, do the following:

 - Add one-half of your Social Security income to all other income, including tax-exempt interest.